Skiing Green to Blue to Black All in One Day

 Ou has aspirations to get even better.
 “Yeah definitely, we’re going to practice more and I’m hoping I can go into trees and moguls.”
 Because besides the fun she has with her friends on the hill, she loves being out in the mountains.
 “I’m a nature person; I enjoy a peaceful environment.”

 For anyone who’s thinking about taking up snowboarding or skiing, you just have to ask Ou what she thinks.
-“People who are afraid of falling, so join a class, pick a powder day so when you fall you don’t’ get hurt.”
+“People who are afraid of falling, go join a class, pick a powder day so when you fall you don’t get hurt.”

-SnowSeekers’ #NewSkiAB can get you and your significant other or you and a buddy on the slopes for your first lessons at Lake Louise.
-Sign up today for private ski or snowboard lessons at Nakiska and up those skills and your love of winter.
-There are lots of spaces available.
+SnowSeekers’ #NewSkiAB can get you and your significant other or you and a buddy on the slopes for your first lessons at Nakiska.

 SnowSeekers is stoked to partner with HEAD Skis, Lake Louise Ski Resort and our friends at Immigrant Services Calgary.
-A legacy of our #Calgary2026 work, we’ve formed this #NewSkiAB partnership, helping to welcome more diversity to Western Canada’s slopes.
-Check out this story about another new Canadian getting energized by learning to snowboard.
+Through #NewSkiAB our aim is to welcome more diversity to Western Canada’s slopes.